PreetinderSingh345/case_study/README.md

+# Indian Startups

-Best possible answers to the questions as asked by a friend wishing to open a startup, by analyzing the data from startup_funding.csv
+- Best possible answers to the questions as asked by a friend wishing to open a startup, by analyzing the data from startup_funding.csv